cube3power/atsd/rule-engine/functions-time.md

 The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSSZ` and the default timezone is the server timezone.

-> The function will raise an error if the timezone (or offset from UTC) is specified in the datetime string `d` differs from the timezone (offset) `z`.
+> The function will raise an error if the timezone (or offset from UTC) is specified in the date string `d` differs from the timezone (offset) `z`.
 See Exception Examples below.

 The fields of the `DateTime` object can be accessed using the following methods: